-View New York Through the Art of Alexander Chen
+Experience New York Through the Hyper-Real Art of Alexander Chen

 Celebrating the holidays in New York is an experience unlike any other.
 Not everyone can make the journey to the Big Apple for the winter, but artist Alexander Chen offers a different way to experience the metropolis.

 The famous city left a lasting impact on Chen.
 Before he was 40 years old, Chen had never seen snow.
 The first time he experienced snow was in New York City in the early ‘90s.

 “After that, I always came back to New York City and went to Central Park, and I like the feeling of winter, I like the snow, I like the white, I like that kind of thing,” Chen says.

-Chen used his hyper-realistic style to document the sights and colors he experienced in New York City, transporting viewers to various locations through intricate details and beautiful colors.
-The following images available during the Holiday Sale demonstrate Chen’s ability to capture a city’s heart and soul.
+Throughout his career, Chen has used his hyper-realistic style to document the sights and colors he experienced in New York City, transporting viewers to various locations through intricate details and beautiful colors.

 Central Park Winter